wp-plugins/portfolio-gallery/readme.txt

 ### Adding a Portfolio Gallery.

-To add a new Portfolio go to Porfolios> Add New Porfolio.
+To add a new Portfolio Gallery go to Porfolios> Add New Porfolio / Gallery.

 Add images.
 Use the standard WordPress Image uploader to add an image presing Add Project/Image button.

 Title.
-Provide a title for the portfolio set.
+Provide a title for the portfolio gallery set.

 Description.
-Provide a description for the portfolio set.
+Provide a description for the portfolio gallery set.

 URL.
 Provide the link to be opened when hitting the image.
 In addition you can make the image to open in a separate window checking the box.

-### Inserting Created Portfolio.
+### Inserting Created Portfolio Gallery.

-On the upper right hand you can identify three blocks of options for the portfolio.
+On the upper right hand you can identify three blocks of options for the portfolio gallery.

 Current Porfolio Options.
 Choose one of the options for the porfolio image display.

 Usage.
-Here you will see the shortcode for the created portfolio.
+Here you will see the shortcode for the created portfolio gallery.
 You can add the shortcode to the page or post where you want the images to be displayed.
-In addition you can find the shortcode icon width each post and page within its TinyMCE editor and can click on it, select the portfolio and insert the shortcode.
+In addition you can find the shortcode icon width each post and page within its TinyMCE editor and can click on it, select the portfolio gallery and insert the shortcode.

 Template Usage.
-If you want to use the portfolio for a custom location with the theme, you can copy and paste the provided code.
+If you want to use the portfolio gallery for a custom location with the theme, you can copy and paste the provided code.

-### General Options of Portfolio
+### General Options of Portfolio gallery.

-This section will allow making changes for the specific view option of the Portfolio.
+This section will allow making changes for the specific view option of the Portfolio Gallery.
 Most of the view options allow styling and color options.
-The relevant changes will affect all portfolio using that specific view option.
+The relevant changes will affect all portfolio gallery using that specific view option.

 ### Blocks Toggle Up/Down.